ahayaSKBINCN/ahayaSKBINCN/README.md

 ## Learning

-- 👀 I‘m interested in the front-end technology of the Internet, and I am keen to learn and explore uncharted territory.
+- 👀 I‘m interested in the front-end technology of the Internet, and I am keen to learn and explore uncharted territory.And I have some interest in native apps and react-native apps

 - 🌱 I’m currently learning **Rust** , **Tauri** , **Rocket** and other popular and living languages and frameworks, And try to get some practice.